gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/05-checkpoint.md

 ##### !question

 1. How well do you know the material from this lesson?
+Check the answer in the markdown; this is how you make all options valid in a multiple choice challenge.

 ##### !end-question